Docs Menu

 If you receive one of these errors, try the following methods to resolve the issue.

 Consider setting maxConnectionLifeTime and maxConnectionIdleTime.
-These parameters configure how long a connection can be maintained with a MongoDB instance.
+These parameters configure how long the driver maintains a connection to a MongoDB instance.
 For more information about these parameters, see Connection Pool Settings.

 INFO: Exception in monitor thread while connecting to server ssc-cluster-01-shard-00-02.9cbnp.mongodb.net:27017

-To resolve this error, you need to manually install certificates as described under Error Sending Message.
+To resolve this error, you must install certificates as described under Security Certificate Errors.

 javax.net.ssl.SSLHandshakeException: extension (5) should not be presented in certificate_request